ant-design/ant-design/components/locale-provider/demo/basic.md

 ## en-US

-Wrap you app with `LocaleProvider`, and apply the corresponding language package.
+Wrap your app with `LocaleProvider`, and apply the corresponding language package.

 ````jsx
 import { Pagination, LocaleProvider } from 'antd';